enndott/go_exchange/readme.md

 Two options for running -

 * _go run go_exchange_ - produces full list of currencies and exchange rates
-* _go run go_exchange EUR,GBP_ - produces a exchange rates by currency code
+* _go run go_exchange EUR,GBP_ - produces exchange rates by currency code

 If you have any feedback please share it.
 I would love to learn more about go error handling, making sure that the user input is clean, and if there is a better way to deal with the JSON file.